nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 1. Allocate a buffer large enough to hold the frame.

-1. Serialize the start word and frame size into the buffer.
+1. Serialize the start word and frame data size into the buffer.
 This operation forms the frame header.

 1. Serialize the frame data: